jaikumarm/docker-iqfeed/README.md

 ```
 docker run -e LOGIN=<your iqfeed login> -e PASSWORD=<your iqfeed password> -p 5009:5010 -p 8081:8081 -p 9100:9101 jaikumarm/iqfeed:v5270
 ```

-See docker logs and you should see
+In docker logs of the container and you should see
 ```
 ...
 2018-04-22 03:42:02,004 INFO spawned: 'fluxbox' with pid 11